 If maintaining privacy is an ongoing battle, the front line is your smartphone.
 Apple included several new security features in iOS 10, but at the same time, some of the best new functionality comes with potential privacy trade-offs that everyone needs to understand.

-If you own an iPhone 6s or 6s Plus, or will be getting an iPhone 7 or 7 Plus, iOS 10 lets you 3D Touch some lock screen notifications to respond to a message without even unlocking your phone.
+If you have an iPhone with 3D Touch or Haptic Touch, some lock screen notifications will let you respond to a message without even unlocking the screen.
 This is definitely a handy feature, and it should save a lot of time in some cases, but there are some obvious security concerns.

 If you've just finally updated to iOS 10, you'll notice that lots of things have changed, and while the vast majority of new features are useful and fun, some can be a bit annoying.
 One bothersome bit of functionality is how Spotlight Search keeps a running history of everything you've searched for recently, which can lead to some embarrassing situations, depending on what you've been searching for.

 How To: Stop Your iPhone's Screen from Randomly Turning On in iOS 10

 After updating your iPhone to iOS 10, you may have noticed that your screen will wake up whenever you pick up the device to look at it, or even when it's just in your pocket or dangling in your hand.

 How To: Activate Your iPhone's Hidden Magnifying Glass for Extreme Zooming

 When you want to see something far away with a little more clarity or you're having a hard time reading small letters right in front of you, you can point your iPhone's camera at the subject and "pinch" to zoom for a better look.
 But there's actually something built into iOS for the exact purpose of magnifying objects, and it goes above and beyond the normal camera features.

 How To: Delete Handwritten Messages from the 'Recents' List on iOS 10 to Clear Your Handwriting History